hack-technicolor/hack-technicolor/docs/Hack Type 1&2.md

 ### Type 1 - Flash of Type 2, then Root

+Every `Type 1` firmware allows you to perform a firmware *upgrade*, either via stock web UI, or official *unlocked* modes, or hidden web pages.
+We are going to exploit this possibility in order to flash an arbitrary firmware version of `Type 2`.

+#### Flashing via AutoFlashGUI

 In this example we are working with the `VANT-F` Gateway on `17.2.0261`, which is a `Type 1` firmware. `16.3.7567` is the `Type 2` firmware we are going to flash.

-Run AutoFlashGUI and flash the `Type 2` firmware to your Gateway.
-In this case it is `vant-f_CRF687-16.3.7567-660-RG.rbi`, allowing it to finish flashing and rooting.
+First, make sure you changed the default web admin password.
+Run AutoFlashGUI and configure your gateway ip address and web admin credentials.
+Browse for the `Type 2` RBI firmware to flash on your Gateway, in this case it is `vant-f_CRF687-16.3.7567-660-RG.rbi`.
+Tick the "Flash firmware?" checkbox and click "Run".
+Allow it to finish flashing.
+It will also attempt rooting.

-!!! warning "Make sure the SSH server is permanent"
+!!! warning "Is current SSH server permanent?"
     If AutoFlashGUI does not know how to set permanent root access on your model it will create a temporary SSH dropbear instance on port `6666`.
-You should now configure dropbear in order to run a permanent LAN-side SSH server.
-Read below, ([Setting up Permanent Root Access](#setting-up-permanent-ssh-server) section), then come back here.
+You will configure  dropbear in order to run a permanent LAN-side SSH server later on following this guide.

-Fire up your SSH client of choice and connect with the Username and Password: `root` to the Gateway IP on default port `22`, or `6666`.
+Try firing up your SSH client of choice and connect with the Username and Password as `root/root` to the Gateway IP on default port `22`, or `6666`.
+If you manage to login into root shell, jump to [Final Type 2 Steps](#final-type-2-steps) now.
+Otherwise, if AutoFlashGUI didn't manage to get root, your Type 2 firmware requires a different rooting strategy: continue reading from [Type 2 - Direct Rooting](#type-2-direct-rooting) section.

-At this point you have a rooted `Type 2` image on your Gateway but your trip is not over.

-!!! hint "Upgrade now!"
-    Would you like to upgrade to a newer firmware without loosing root access?
-If so, jump over to [Bank Planning (with firmware upgrade)](#bank-planning-with-firmware-upgrade).
-Continue reading here otherwise.

-If you would like to stay on this `Type 2` firmware for daily usage and stay safe from possible soft-bricks or terrible issues, you now need to ensure that your *bank plan* is correct.
-Jump to [Bank Planning (without firmware upgrade)](#bank-planning-without-firmware-upgrade).
+#### Flashing via Web UI

+Sometimes the stock web UI allows users to perform firmware upgrades on their own.
+In such cases AutoFlashGUI should also work as it exploits the same feature, but it is good to know you don't strictly need to depend on some tool.

+It may also happen the firmware allows you to activate some kind of "*Unlocked*" mode where you can reconfigure hidden options for use with different ISPs.
+This is typical of Gateways deployed in countries where local laws enforce ISPs to allow users reusing their hardware.
+Such unlocking mode is usually offered after factory reset, before the Gateway gets automatically provisioned from the ISP.
+Of course it is not rooting, but it is very likely a firmware upgrade option becomes available in such modes.

+In any of the above cases you can easily flash the `Type 2` firmware we need.
+Do it, wait for the flashing to complete, then continue reading from [Type 2 - Direct Rooting](#type-2-direct-rooting) section.

 ### Type 2 - Direct Rooting